-- Outbreak reported week is based on the outbreak reported date, and if unavailable, the date the public health unit created the outbreak. - Ongoing outbreaks are those that are reported in CCM as 'Open' without a 'Declared Over Date' recorded and were reported within the past 5 months. - Outbreaks are declared by the local medical officer of health or their designate in accordance with the Health Protection and Promotion Act and criteria outlined in Ministry guidance documents.6 - Confirmed outbreaks in high-risk settings are defined in Ministry of Health's Appendix 1: Case Definitions and Disease Specific Information for COVID-19.7 Guidance for specific settings includes: COVID-19 Guidance: Long-Term Care Homes, Retirement Homes, and Other Congregate Living Settings for Public Health Units.10 - Note: Prior to May 5, 2021, a confirmed COVID-19 outbreak in a long-term care home or retirement home setting was defined as a single, laboratory-confirmed case of COVID-19 in a resident or staff member. - Outbreak definitions have changed over the course of the pandemic and outbreaks were declared based on the definitions in place at the time.
+- Outbreak reported week is based on the outbreak reported date, and if unavailable, the date the public health unit created the outbreak. - Outbreaks are declared by the local medical officer of health or their designate in accordance with the Health Protection and Promotion Act and criteria outlined in Ministry guidance documents.6 - Confirmed outbreaks in high-risk settings are defined in Ministry of Health's Appendix 1: Case Definitions and Disease Specific Information for COVID-19.
+Guidance for specific settings includes: COVID-19 Guidance: Long-Term Care Homes, Retirement Homes, and Other Congregate Living Settings for Public Health Units.
+Settings - Note: Prior to May 5, 2021, a confirmed COVID-19 outbreak in a long-term care home or retirement home setting was defined as a single, laboratory-confirmed case of COVID-19 in a resident or staff member. - Outbreak definitions have changed over the course of the pandemic and outbreaks were declared based on the definitions in place at the time.